julisunkan/pit1/replit.md

 - Database connectivity confirmed with SQLite backend
 - Application runs cleanly on port 5000 with gunicorn

+### Offline Mobile App Creation (August 2, 2025)
+- Created complete offline version of the ethical hacking tutorial
+- Self-contained HTML app that works without any hosting
+- All 10 lessons embedded with full content and interactive features
+- Local progress tracking using browser localStorage
+- Responsive design automatically adapts to any device screen
+- PWA functionality with service worker for offline caching
+- Packaged as downloadable zip file for easy distribution

 ## System Architecture

 ### Backend Architecture